This tutorial shows how to view two sheets from the same workbook at once in Excel and Google Sheets.

 View Two Sheets at Once

-1. First, make sure you have a file open that contains multiple worksheets.
+- First, open a file that contains multiple worksheets.

-2. Next, in the Ribbon, select View > Window > New Window.
+- Next, in the Ribbon, go to View > Window > New Window.

 Now you can switch to the new window and move to a different sheet.
-The title bar in Excel will show that you have two windows of the same book by putting a 2 after the file name.
+The title bar in Excel shows that you have two windows of the same book by putting a 2 after the file name.

-You’re not restricted to just two windows; you can click on New Window multiple times to keep opening windows in the same file.
+Tip: You’re not restricted to just two windows; you can click New Window multiple times to keep opening windows in the same file.

-3. Finally, in the Ribbon, select View > Window > Arrange All.
+- Finally, in the Ribbon, go to View > Window > Arrange All.

-4. Select the arrangement type required: Tiled, Horizontal, or Vertical.
-If there is more than one Excel file open, make sure that Windows of active workbook is ticked.
+- Choose an arrangement: Tiled, Horizontal, Vertical, or Cascade.
+If there is more than one Excel file open, tick Windows of active workbook.

 View Two Sheets at Once in Google Sheets

-3. To show both browser windows at the same time, right-click on the Task Bar and select Show Windows side by side.
+- To show both browser windows at the same time, right-click the Task Bar and click Show Windows side by side.

-The browser windows will both be shown on the screen.
+You can see both browser windows on the screen.

 Alternatively, drag and size the windows on your screen to suit your environment.